-You have to work with many of your teammates day in and day out, and the last thing you want to do is sour your relationship with them through poorly handled feedback.
+You work with your teammates day in and day out, and the last thing you want to do is sour your relationship with them through poorly handled feedback.
 On the other hand, failing to deliver necessary feedback could result in team dysfunction and simmering resentment.

 “One of the most important things to invest in from a culture standpoint is having a feedback culture,” said Tania Luna, a partner at LifeLabs.
 “Healthy feedback is a huge predictor of employee engagement, and it’s linked with a feeling of growing and career progress.”

 In this case, a micro-yes entails getting a colleague to agree to a feedback session in the first place.
-Nobody likes to be blindsided, and if your colleague feels like she’s being criticized out of nowhere, she may become automatically defensive.
+Nobody likes to be blindsided, and if your colleague feels like they’re being criticized out of nowhere, they may become automatically defensive.

-- Reduce the mystery.
+Reduce the mystery.
 Opening with the line, “I want to talk to you about something,” often strikes fear and dread in people’s hearts.
 It sounds like the opener for an unsavory breakup.
-Instead, be specific on where you want to offer feedback.
+Instead, be specific on the area you want to offer feedback on.
 For example, you could say, “Can I share some thoughts about the sales presentation you’re working on?”

-- Offer a specific amount of time.
+Offer a specific amount of time.
 How long will it take you to give your feedback?
-Whether it’s five minutes or 30 minutes, let your colleague know so she can plan accordingly.
+Whether it’s five minutes or 30 minutes, let your colleague know so they can plan accordingly.
 For example, you could say, “Do you have 15 minutes to go over the upcoming metrics presentation?”

-- Don’t ask to talk immediately.
-Part of getting a micro-yes has to do with allowing the person in question to decide when is best to talk for them.
+Don’t ask to talk immediately.
+Part of getting a micro-yes has to do with allowing the person in question to decide when is the best time to talk.

-Additionally, by giving your colleague the opportunity for a buy-in, she’ll also have time to react accordingly and feel like she has some say in the situation.
+Additionally, by giving your colleague the opportunity for a buy-in, they’ll also have time to react accordingly and feel like they have some say in the situation.

-Once you have a buy-in, come prepared to your meeting by preparing specific examples and actively planning to refrain from making assumptions.
-A helpful way to do this is by focusing on data over interpretation and behavior over the person.
+Once you have a buy-in, come prepared to your meeting ready to cite specific examples and actively planning to refrain from making assumptions.
+A helpful way to do this is by focusing on data over interpretation, and behavior over the person.

 “It’s so easy to start generalizing [with feedback],” said Tania.
 “You really need to push yourself to share with data.
 It’s almost impossible to change your behavior unless someone points out what the behavior is.”

-For example, if you approach someone in the meeting and tell him, “You’ve been ignoring my messages and not trying hard at work,” you’re unlikely to get a desirable response.
+For example, if you approach someone in the meeting and tell them, “You’ve been ignoring my messages and not trying hard at work,” you’re unlikely to get a desirable response.